shakacode/rescript-dnd/docs/01-GettingStartedGuide.md

 module Items = Dnd.Make(Item, Container);
 ```

-This code won't compile yet because we need to provide two modules to the `Dnd.Make` functor:
+This code wouldn't compile yet because we need to provide two modules to the `Dnd.Make` functor:

 - `Item`: configuration for draggable item.
 - `Container`: configuration for droppable container, which contains draggable items.